Debt Relief Saskatchewan: Consumer proposals, bankruptcy and debt consolidation

 - Pets (up to $2,000 in value).

-Consult a Licensed Insolvency Trustee
+Consult a Licensed Insolvency Trustee in Saskatchewan

 Legally, only a Licensed Insolvency Trustee is authorized to administer proceedings for a bankruptcy or consumer proposal.
 If other debt relief agencies try to offer you consumer proposals or bankruptcy options, you should never pay anyone who isn’t a licensed trustee.